 In this article, I provide a detailed description of a short sale, how a short sale affects you, how to qualify for a short sale, and how we can help you complete your short sale in Kansas City from beginning to end.

 So, let’s dive in, shall we?

 A short sale is a sale of real estate that requires the lender (mortgagee) and seller/borrower (mortgagor) to agree on a price that is less than the amount still owed by the borrower.

 In most cases, the lender and borrower will negotiate a short sale instead of proceeding with foreclosure.
-Foreclosures require the lender to hire an attorney to facilitate the transaction, which is both costly and time-consuming.
+Foreclosures require the lender to hire an attorney to facilitate the transaction, both costly and time-consuming.